WhiteBlackGoose/nvim-latex-preconfig/README.md

 ## Features

-- Automatically opens PDF viewer
+- 📝 Automatically opens PDF viewer
-- Syntax highlighting
+- 🖊️ Syntax highlighting
-- LaTeX autocompletion with TeXLab (press Ctrl+Space)
+- 🏎 LaTeX autocompletion with TeXLab (press Ctrl+Space)
-- Errors and warnings displayed
+- ⚠️  Errors and warnings displayed
-- Folding of sections/blocks
+- 📜 Folding of sections/blocks

+## How to use

+- Open your `.tex` document: `nvim doc.tex` or open neovim and type `:e doc.tex`
+- To trigger auto complete, press Ctrl+Space
+- To apply a suggestion, press Enter
+- To choose a suggestion, press Tab or Shift+Tab
+- To collapse or expand current block, press Space+j and Space+k